chemputer/AslainsScraper/README.md

                                                  Use the program's full path if not in the system PATH variable -A, --args FLAGS                               Add other arguments when using another program.
-They will be called before the download link -F, --force                                    Forcefully download the latest version, even if it's already downloaded -V, --version                                  Doesn't download the mod pack.
+They will be called before the download link -S, --adfly                                    Use the ad.fly link to support Aslain.
+Does not work with IDM -F, --force                                    Forcefully download the latest version, even if it's already downloaded -V, --version                                  Doesn't download the mod pack.
 Just compare local version against